• facebook

 1. Open MySQL Management Studio and click on Object Explorer.
 In the opened connection, right-click and select Stop.

-2. Navigate to the Control Panel in your system, access Administrative Tools, and then choose Services.
+2. Go to the Control Panel on your system, click on Administrative Tools, and select Services.

 3. Emphasize the SQL Server (MSSQLSERVER) item from the services tab and right-click on it.
 Then, click Stop from the opened menu list.